 When Lord Snordwich sees that his younger son Fabyan is just a fussy as Roger was, he and Wereables are both quick to blame the boys’ nurse.

 Before Lady Snordwich enters her confinement, her husband takes a moment to discuss Roger’s future with her.
-They had hoped to secure a position for the boy in the Earl of Effenmont’s household, but now both worry that he would only drop the plates, speak out of turn, and show himself inept in all the noble arts.
+They had hoped to secure a position for the boy in the Earl of Effenmont’s household, but now both worry that he would only embarrass them, dropping the plates, and speaking out of turn.

 Together, they decide to return Sir Thomas to his family seat with Roger as his page.
 The boy will not make any powerful new allies hidden away in the quiet household of a Snordwich knight, but neither will he bring shame on his family.